Date of Award

 Frequency data was used to report APRN involvement in advocacy and desire for full practice authority.
 Chi-square and Fisher’s exact tests were used to evaluate for associations between years of experience and age as it relates to knowledge of practice laws in Ohio as well as years of experience and age as it relates to involvement in professional advocacy.

 Overall the majority of pediatric nurse practitioners in Ohio believe that full practice authority for advanced practice registered nurses would have a positive impact on patient care delivery.
 However, many APRNs do not have the time or knowledge to be involved in advocacy efforts.
 Attempting to increase awareness of the issues and encouraging involvement in professional advocacy by APRN programs and organizations has not proven effective.
 New methods of communication by professional organizations and a stronger focus on advocacy and nurse practice laws in academic training may lead to more APRNs getting involved in advocacy.

 Cafasso, Mandi, "Advocacy: A Vital Step in Attaining Full Practice Authority for the Advanced Practice Registered Nurse" (2015).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 8.